Return to: Animal Sciences and Industry

 The Graduate Record Examination is not required for admission, but may be helpful in the evaluation process.

-Upon receipt of all of the required application documentation, the applicant’s file will be reviewed by the departmental Graduate Committee which includes graduate faculty representing each of the five discipline areas.
+Upon receipt of all of the required application documentation, the applicant’s file will be reviewed by the departmental Graduate Committee which includes graduate faculty members representing each of the five discipline areas.
 If the student is deemed acceptable for admission, a graduate faculty member willing to serve as major professor must be identified before forwarding of the student’s credentials to the graduate school.

 Limited numbers of Graduate Research Assistantships and Graduate Teaching Assistantships are available on a competitive basis.
 For students awarded a Graduate Research Assistantship, student tuition and fees are assessed at in-state resident rates.
-For student awarded a Graduate Teaching Assistantship, tuition is waived.
+For students awarded a Graduate Teaching Assistantship, tuition is waived.

 Animal sciences and industry- program description

-The Department of Animal Sciences and Industry is a comprehensive unit supported by about 50 faculty devoted to research, teaching, and extension activities related to domestic farm animal species.
+The Department of Animal Sciences and Industry is a comprehensive unit supported by about 50 faculty devoted to research, teaching, and extension activities related to domestic farm animals species.
 Currently, the department has approximately 1,200 undergraduate students advised in the department and about 75 graduate students pursuing either M.S. or Ph.D. degrees in the Animal Science graduate program.

 For graduate training, the department has animal research and teaching units located conveniently to the main campus.
 Those units include beef (grazing and feedlot), dairy, swine, sheep, poultry, and horse teaching and research units.
-In addition, both Call Hall and Weber Hall contain laboratories equipped to conduct to most analytical techniques required for research.
+In addition, both Call Hall and Weber Hall contain laboratories equipped to conduct most analytical techniques required for research.

 Graduate training in the Department of Animal Sciences and Industry is organized within six functional discipline groups including animal breeding and genetics, meat science, monogastric nutrition, physiology, ruminant nutrition, and food science.
 The food science program represents a large interdisciplinary degree program and is detailed in a separate area in the catalog.